Student Support Service

 We work with academic staff to implement support plans and reasonable adjustments to support your studies.

-If you think you may need adjustments to your course or the environment at UCR for any reason, you should get in touch with the Inclusive Learning Team as soon as possible.
+If you think you may need adjustments to your course or the environment at UCR for any reason, you should get in touch with the Student Support Team as soon as possible.

 If you wish to apply for the Disabled Students’ Allowance (DSA) to ensure you have the specialist support you need on your course, you may need a diagnostic assessment.

-Dyslexia Diagnostic assessments cost £320 and can be completed at University Centre Reaseheath (UCR).
-Our Diagnostic Assistance Bursary can offer a contribution of £220 towards your dyslexia diagnostic assessment, where the assessment is arranged through the Inclusive Learning Team.
+Diagnostic assessments can be completed at University Centre Reaseheath (UCR).
+Our Diagnostic Assistance Bursary can offer a contribution towards your dyslexia diagnostic assessment, where the assessment is arranged through the Student Support Service.

 Read more about the process in our FAQs section.